Training: Workshops & Seminars

 This special one-day, no-fee workshop will help you find and cover health stories in rural America.

 This workshop will be 7:30 a.m.-5 p.m. on June 9 at the Millennium Hotel, Cincinnati, with breakfast and lunch provided.
-The registration deadline is May 26.
+Early-bird registration ended June 1, but you may register onsite by bringing the completed registration form with you.

 Hear about county-level data